All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 without DAC / Ipamorelin has a short half-life.
 The peptide clears quickly, so receptor recovery may be faster.
 The standard 12/4 cycle works well for most people using this combination.

 MK-677 is an oral compound that some people use continuously.
-However, long-term continuous use has been associated with increasing insulin resistance.
+But long-term continuous use has been associated with increasing insulin resistance.
 Cycling may be even more important with MK-677 to manage metabolic effects.
 Monitor blood sugar and insulin sensitivity closely.

 GHRP-6 may cause more pronounced receptor desensitization due to its strong ghrelin receptor activation.
 Some providers recommend shorter on-cycles (8 weeks) with this peptide.